How Budgee reduces forecasts when actuals arrive

 When Enable Automatic Forecast Adjustments is turned on, Budgee tries to stop actual transactions and forecasted transactions from both being counted for the same expected activity.

-- same category
+- the same category and cash flow direction

 A simple example